shantanu5092/Network-on-Chip-NOC-/README.md

 * The commands used are specific to the Synopsys tool (VCS tool for simulation and design compiler for synthesis) and might not run on other tool.

 * The sv_uvm script will run the simulator.
-Use command "./sv_uvm tbcrc.sv"
+Use command "./sv_uvm tbcrcn.sv"